g-puleo/FYS-STK4155-Project-3/README.md

 <h4 align="center">Solving the diffusion equation, and diagonalizing a symmetrical matrix, with numerical methods and neural networks.</h4>

 ![](https://github.com/giammy00/FYS-STK4155-Project-3/blob/main/1M_animation.gif)

+The animation shows the output of a neural-network based solution of the diffusion equation (red), compared to the exact one (blue).

 ## Description

 In this project we solve the diffusion eqaution: